Linguistics: Historical linguistics

-Historical linguistics is the study of how language changes in history, particularly with regard to a specific language or a group of languages.
+Historical linguistics is the study of how language changes over history, particularly with regard to a specific language or a group of languages.
 Western trends in historical linguistics date back to roughly the late 18th century, when the discipline grew out of philology, the study of ancient texts and oral traditions.

-Historical linguistics emerged as one of the first few sub-disciplines in the field, and was most widely practiced during the late 19th century.
-Despite a shift in focus in the twentieth century towards formalism and generative grammar, which studies the universal properties of language, historical research today still remains a significant field of linguistic inquiry.
-Subfields of the discipline include language change and grammaticalisation.
+Historical linguistics emerged as one of the first few sub-disciplines in the field, and was most widely practised during the late 19th century.
+Despite a shift in focus in the 20th century towards formalism and generative grammar, which studies the universal properties of language, historical research today still remains a significant field of linguistic inquiry.
+Subfields of the discipline include language change and grammaticalization.

 Historical linguistics studies language change either diachronically (through a comparison of different time periods in the past and present) or in a synchronic manner (by observing developments between different variations that exist within the current linguistic stage of a language).

-At first, historical linguistics served as the cornerstone of comparative linguistics, which involves a study of the relationship between different languages.
-During this time, scholars of historical linguistics were only concerned with creating different categories of language families, and reconstructing prehistoric proto-languages by using both the comparative method and the method of internal reconstruction.
+At first, historical linguistics was the cornerstone of comparative linguistics, which involves a study of the relationship between different languages.
+At that time, scholars of historical linguistics were only concerned with creating different categories of language families, and reconstructing prehistoric proto-languages by using both the comparative method and the method of internal reconstruction.
 Internal reconstruction is the method by which an element that contains a certain meaning is re-used in different contexts or environments where there is a variation in either sound or analogy.

-The reason for this had been to describe well-known Indo-European languages, many of which used to have long written histories.
+The reason for this had been to describe well-known Indo-European languages, many of which had detailed documentation and long written histories.
 Scholars of historical linguistics also studied Uralic languages, another European language family for which very little written material existed back then.
-After this, there was significant work that followed on the corpora of other languages too, such as that of the Austronesian languages, as well as of Native American language families.
+After that, there also followed significant work on the corpora of other languages, such as the Austronesian languages and the Native American language families.